Home > Business > Logistics purchasing > Purchasing strategy: how to reconcile cost reduction and CSR?

 The search for savings is a major strategic focus for purchasing departments in 2024.
 Why is this?

 Rising material and logistics costs, supply difficulties.
-Against this backdrop, price rises imposed by suppliers have had a major impact on organisations.
+Against this backdrop, the price rises imposed by suppliers have had a major impact on our organisations.
 These price rises were justified in the post-Covid period.
 But this is no longer the case.
 For some, this is an opportunity to apply unjustified price increases.

 According to a study by the consultancy AgileBuyer and the French National Purchasing Council, carried out at the end of 2023 among 870 specialists in the function, 77 % of purchasing departments surveyed have set cost reduction as a priority objective for 2024.
 This rate has been rising since 2022 (55 % in 2022 and 66 % in 2023), returning to the same level as in 2021.